FiloGrilo/AuthenthicationLab/README.md

 ## How to check results

-Both server and client are printing the logs on the console
+Both server and client print the logs on the console